stalk-calvin/docker-react/README.md

 docker-compose up (-d)
 ```

-or you can just build and run using Docker:
+or you can build and run using Docker:

 ```
 docker build -t docker-react .